 ANZ Frequent Flyer Platinum: fees, charges and interest

 - Total annual fee: $295 ($195 in the first year after a $100 statement credit)

 - Interest-free days on purchases: Up to 55

 - Interest rate on cash advances: 21.49% p.a.

 Earning frequent flyer points for free flights

-To get you off to a flying start, you could earn 65,000 bonus Qantas Points plus $150 back on your statement after your first eligible purchase in the first three months, helping to reduce the true 'cost' of your annual fee while still offering bonus points.
+To get you off to a flying start, you could earn 50,000 bonus Qantas Points plus $100 back to your new card after spending $2,000 on eligible purchases in the first three months from approval, helping to reduce the true 'cost' of your annual fee while still offering bonus points.